Lines and notes are included for illustration purposes only.

 Page 23 of 25

-8. Quantity, Unit of Issue, and Unit and Total Costs.
+10. Quantity, Unit of Issue, and Unit and Total Costs.
 This information is entered, as applicable.
 Total costs for each line are always in whole dollars.
-See DoD 7000-14.R, Volume 15, Chapter 7 for information on how to price.
+See DoD 7000-14.R, Financial Management Regulation (FMR), Volume 15, Chapter 7 for information on how to price.

-10. Offer Release Code (ORC).
+12. Offer Release Code (ORC).
 This code specifies notification requirements prior to shipment and must be compatible with the Delivery Term Code.
 See Figure C5.F5. for a complete list of ORCs.
-More than one code may apply for each line item.
+More than one code may apply for each line.

-12. Charges on the LOA.
-Chapter 9 and DoD 7000-14.R, Volume 15, Chapter 7 identify specific pricing policies for FMS cases.
-The LOA includes a Net Estimated Cost that represents the total of all line items on the case.
+14. Charges on the LOA.
+Chapter 9 and DoD FMR, 7000-14.R, Volume 15, Chapter 7 identify specific pricing policies for FMS cases.
+The LOA includes a Net Estimated Cost that represents the total of all lines on the case.
 Separate entries identify Packing, Crating, and Handling (PC&H), Administrative, Transportation, or other accessorial charges that are included.
 These figures are added to the Net Estimated Cost to provide a Total Estimated Cost.
 With the exception of the Contract Administrative Services (CAS) and administrative surcharge, the percentage rate used for determining accessorial costs should not be indicated in the LOA.
-A note is included indicating the percentage of CAS and administrative surcharges that are applied against each line item (See Appendix 6).
-When calculating the administrative surcharge, if the calculated amount is less than $15,000, a Small Case Management Line (SCML) must be added as a line item on the case to recover the difference between the calculated administrative surcharge and $15,000.
-See Section C9.4.7. of this Manual for more information on the SCML.
+A note is included indicating the percentage of CAS and administrative surcharges that are applied against each line (See Appendix 6).
+For cases developed August 1, 2006 through July 2, 2012 and if the administrative surcharge calculated amount was less than $15,000, a Small Case Management Line (SCML) was added as a line item on the case to recover the difference between the calculated administrative surcharge and $15,000.
+See Section C9.4.7. for more information on the SCML.

-13. Estimated Payment Schedule.
+15. Estimated Payment Schedule.
 Unless the initial deposit constitutes the total value of the LOA, each LOA must include a payment schedule.
 This payment schedule shows the calendar dates when each payment is required and the amount due on each calendar date.
 The total of these amounts is equal to the amount reflected on the LOA “Total Estimated Cost” line.
-See Section C9.9. of this Manual for more information on payment schedules.
+See Section C9.9. for more information on payment schedules.

 BN-Q-SEH